7 min read

 The more I love to live, and live to love.

-Because living a life where your emotional needs are being met is a good life that's worth living.
+Because while living a life where your material needs are met might be a "good life" - living one where your emotional needs are met is a life that feels good to live.

 Identify Your Most Critical Emotional Needs (Activity)